-- 15.1 When using digital images, staff inform and educate students about the risks associated with the taking, use, sharing, publication and distribution of images, in particular the risks attached to publishing their own images on the internet, e.g. on social networking sites. - 15.2 In accordance with guidance from the Information Commissioner's Office, parents/carers are welcome to take videos and digital images of their children at Academy events for their own personal use (as such use is not covered by the Data Protection Act 2018) providing they have sought permission from the relevant Academy.
-To respect everyone's privacy and in some cases protection, these images should not be published/made publicly available on social networking sites, nor should parents/carers comment on any activities involving other students in the digital/video images. - 15.3 Staff and volunteers are allowed to take digital/video images to support educational aims, however, these images should only be taken on Academy equipment; the personal equipment of staff should not be used for such purposes.
-Staff must follow Trust policies concerning the sharing, distribution and publication of those images (see HR22 Social Media (Employee) Policy).
-Care should be taken when taking digital/video images that students are appropriately dressed and are not participating in activities which might bring the individuals or the Academy into disrepute.

-Staff must only take images/videos where explicit consent has been given.

-- 15.4 Students must not take, use, share, publish or distribute images of others without their permission. - 15.5 Photographs published on the website or elsewhere that include students will be selected carefully to protect the identity of the student and to ensure the school's commitment to safeguarding children and young people is upheld. - 15.6 A student's full name will not be associated with a photograph.
-Only in exceptional circumstances, e.g. the success of a known Head Girl/Boy, will this be considered and permission will always be gained from the student's parents/carers before it is published. - 15.7 Permission from parents/carers to use students' pictures and videos in Academy work and promotion is taken when students join the Academy.
+- In accordance with guidance from the Information Commissioner's Office, parents/carers are welcome to take videos and digital images of their children at Academy events for their own personal use (as such use is not covered by the Data Protection Act 2018) providing they have sought permission from the relevant Academy.
+To respect everyone's privacy and in some cases protection, these images should not be published/made publicly available on social networking sites, nor should parents/carers comment on any activities involving other students in the digital/video images. - 16.3 Staff and volunteers are allowed to take digital/video images to support educational aims, however, these images should only be taken on Academy equipment; the personal equipment of staff should not be used for such purposes.
+Care should be taken when taking digital/video images that students are appropriately dressed and are not participating in activities which might bring the individuals, the Academy or the Trust into disrepute.
+Staff must only take images/videos where explicit consent has been given. - 16.4 Students must not take, use, share, publish or distribute images of others without their permission. - Photographs published on the website or elsewhere that include students will be selected carefully to protect the identity of the student and to ensure the Trust's commitment to safeguarding children and young people is upheld. - 16.6 A student's full name will not be associated with a photograph.
+Only in exceptional circumstances, e.g. the success of a known Head Girl/Boy, will this be considered and permission will always be gained from the student's parents/carers before it is published. - 16.7 Permission from parents/carers to use students' pictures and videos in Academy work and promotion is taken when students join the Academy.

-16 Unsuitable/inappropriate activities
+17 Unsuitable/inappropriate activities

-The Trust requires staff not to engage in unsuitable or inappropriate activities in school or outside school when using Academy equipment or systems as they risk both the safety of staff and reputation of the Trust and its academies.
-Such activities, in addition to unlawful behaviour, might include accessing pornography, promoting discrimination, threatening behaviour, racist material and any other actions which breach the principles of this E-Safety Policy.

-16.1 Social Media - Protecting Professional Identity
+- 17.1 The Trust requires staff not to engage in unsuitable or inappropriate activities in school or outside school when using Academy equipment or systems as they risk both the safety of staff and reputation of the Trust and its academies.
+Such activities, in addition to unlawful behaviour, might include accessing pornography, promoting discrimination, threatening behaviour, racist material and any other actions which breach the principles of this Online Safety Policy. - 17.2 Social Media - Protecting Professional Identity